Home

 Data Processing

 Computer clusters are better suited to meet the high computational needs of Big Data pipelines.
-And using clusters requires a solution for managing cluster membership, coordinating resource sharing, and scheduling actual work on worker nodes.
-It can be handled by software like Hadoop’s YARN, Apache Mesos or Kubernetes.
+Using clusters requires a solution for managing cluster membership, coordinating resource sharing, and scheduling actual work on worker nodes.
+It can be handled by software like Hadoop’s YARN, Apache Mesos, or Kubernetes.

 And one of the tools that successfully implements this pattern is Apache Spark.
 This is one of the most important big data multi-tools which should already be in the hands of anyone who is dealing with large amounts of data.
 It performs parallelized queries and transformations for structured or unstructured data on large clusters.
 Spark also provides an SQL interface and has good streaming and built-in ML capabilities.